 1. OPENING PRAYER

-Lord Jesus, send Your Spirit to help us to read the scriptures with the same mind that You read them to the disciples on the way to Emmaus.
+read the Scriptures with the same mind that You read them to the disciples on the way to Emmaus.
 In the light of the Word, written in the Bible, You helped them to discover the presence of God in the disturbing events of Your sentence and death.
 Thus, the

 cross that seemed to be the end of all hope became for them the source of life and of resurrection.

-Create in us silence so that we may listen to Your voice in creation and in the scriptures, in events and in people,
+Create in us silence so that we may listen to Your voice in creation and in the Scriptures, in events and in people,

 peace.
-We ask this of You, Jesus, son of Mary, who revealed to us the Father and sent us Your Spirit.
+We ask this of You, Jesus, Son of Mary, who revealed to us the Father and sent us Your Spirit.
 Amen.

 a) A key to the reading: